Context-Free Groups and Bass-Serre Theory: Bass-Serre Theory

 \begin{proof} A group acts freely on its Cayley graph.
 If the group is free we can choose the Cayley graph to be a tree and the action to be without edge inversion.
 The other direction follows from \prref{thm:bst} because the fundamental group ${\pi_1}(\cG, T)$ is free, if all vertex groups are trivial. \end{proof}

 \prref{thm:bst} yields also Schreier's formula for subgroups of finite index of free groups.
 This formula can be generalized as follows.

-\begin{corollary}[\cite{Karrass73}{\cite[II.3.7]{dicks80}}] Let $\cG$ be a finite graph of groups with finite vertex groups.
+\begin{corollary}[\cite{Karrass73}{\cite[II.3.7]{dicks80}}] Let $\cG$ be a finite graph of groups over the graph $Y$ with finite vertex groups.
 Let $G={\pi_1}(\cG,T) $ and let $F$ be a free subgroup of $G$ of finite index and $r(F)$ its rank.
 Then the following equation holds:

 \end{corollary}